-Awards granted under the Amended 2016 Plan generally cannot vest before the one-year anniversary of the date of grant unless the vesting of such award is accelerated due to a termination of the participant's service under certain circumstances, due to the participant's death or disability, or upon a Change in Control (as defined in the Amended 2016 Plan).
-However, an award may be granted without regard to this minimum vesting limitation as long as the shares subject to such award would not represent more than 5% of the shares reserved for issuance under the Amended 2016 Plan.
+Awards granted under the 2016 Plan generally cannot vest before the one-year anniversary of the date of grant unless the vesting of such award is accelerated due to a termination of the participant's service under certain circumstances, due to the participant's death or disability, or upon a Change in Control (as defined in the 2016 Plan).
+However, awards may be granted without regard to this minimum vesting limitation as long as the shares subject to such awards would not represent more than 5% of the maximum aggregate number of shares reserved for issuance pursuant to all outstanding awards granted under the 2016 Plan.

-Dividends or other distributions payable with respect to shares subject to awards granted under the Amended 2016 Plan will not be paid before and unless the underlying shares vest, and will be subject to the same forfeitability provisions as the underlying shares.
-No dividends or other distributions will be paid with respect to shares that are subject to unexercised options or stock appreciation rights, although this rule will not preclude the administrator from exercising its powers and authority under the adjustment, liquidation and merger and change in control provisions of the Amended 2016 Plan.
+Dividends or other distributions payable with respect to shares subject to awards granted under the 2016 Plan will not be paid before and unless the underlying shares vest, and will be subject to the same forfeitability provisions as the underlying shares.
+No dividends or other distributions will be paid with respect to shares that are subject to unexercised options or stock appreciation rights, although this rule will not preclude the administrator from exercising its powers and authority under the adjustment, liquidation and merger and change in control provisions of the 2016 Plan.

-The Amended 2016 Plan also provides that in any fiscal year, a non-employee board member may not be granted awards with a grant date fair value (determined in accordance with GAAP) exceeding \$500,000.
+The 2016 Plan also provides that in any fiscal year, a non-employee Board member may not be granted awards with a grant date fair value (determined in accordance with GAAP) exceeding \$500,000.
 Any award granted to a participant while he or she was an employee or a consultant (other than a non-employee director) will not count for purposes of this limitation.